ManicQuinn/SlimeVR-Candy/Kicad Files/ReadMe.txt

-These are the Kicad Files.
+These are WIP Kicad Files.